Friday, August 8, 2008

 Kulturforum Berlin is an area for culture

-and the yellow building is the Chamber Music Hall.
+And the yellow building is the Chamber Music Hall.

 Kulturforum Berlin is an area for culture and this building is the Berlins Library.